sasdallas/Ethereal/README.md

 - AHCI/IDE support
 - Networking stack with E1000 and RTL8139 network card driver
 - Priority-based round-robin scheduler with a well-tested API
-- Custom C library with support for many functions
+- Support for the `mlibc` C library and its wide variety of functions
-- Full ACPI support with the ACPICA library
+- Full ACPI support with the ACPICA library (with backup MinACPI library that doesn't have AML parsing)

 ## Project structure